5jt/dyalog-cookbook/manuscript/19-GUI.md

 | [;2] | The value of that name |

-After `Init` runs the `N` namespace does not yet contain any GUI controls but it does contains some variables that will define certain properties of the GUI:
+After `Init` runs the `N` namespace does not yet contain any GUI controls but it does contain some variables that will define certain properties of the GUI:

 ~~~
       N.∆List